Nocturnalmc/vscodium-setup/README.md

 3. Better Comments by Aaron Bond
 4. DotENV by mikestead
 5. Git Blame by Wade Anderson
-6. Material Theme Icons by Equinusocio
+6. Material Icon Theme by Philipp Kief
-7. One Dark Pro by binaryify
+7. Material Theme by Equinusocio
-8. Prettier - Code formatter by Prettier
+8. Material Theme Icons by Equinusocio
-9. shell-format by foxundermoon
+9. One Dark Pro by binaryify
-10. Tailwind CSS IntelliSense by Tailwind Labs
+10. Prettier - Code formatter by Prettier
-11. Thunder Client by Thunder Client
+11. shell-format by foxundermoon
-12. Todo Tree by Gruntfuggly
+12. Tailwind CSS IntelliSense by Tailwind Labs

 ### Download JetBrainsMono Nerd Font from https://www.nerdfonts.com/font-downloads